nicsuzor/wikijuris/cyberlaw/dns.markdown

 ### Domain Name Disputes in the United States

-In the United States, the inadequacies of the existing laws in dealing with cybersquatting led Congress to enact the //Anticybersquatting Consumer Protection Act 1999// ("ACPA") which amended the //US Trademark Act 1946// (the Lanham Act)
+In the United States, the inadequacies of the existing laws in dealing with cybersquatting led Congress to enact the _Anticybersquatting Consumer Protection Act 1999_ ("ACPA") which amended the _US Trademark Act 1946_ (the Lanham Act)
 ACPA creates civil liability for registration, trafficking in or use of a domain name that is identical or confusingly similar to a distinctive trade mark or which dilutes a famous trade mark.
 It applies to personal names as well as distinctive trade marks and famous trade marks where the registration, trafficking in or use of the domain name is done with a bad faith intent to profit from the mark

 The ACPA sets out a non-exhaustive list of factors to be applied in determining, on a case-by-case basis, whether a domain name holder is acting in bad faith.
 Remedies under the ACPA include injunctions, forfeiture, cancellation or transfer of the domain name, recovery of profits and actual damages or, at the election of the trade mark owner, statutory damages of $1,000 to $100,000 per domain name.